-With the help from our donors, CROR has established the Advanced Chemical Imaging Shared Resource at MD Anderson.
-The resource consists of four brand new technologies to the MD Anderson community that will allow our scientists to continue pursuing cutting edge studies.
+With the help from our donors, CROR has established the Chemical Imaging Research Core at MD Anderson.
+The core consists of four brand new technologies to the MD Anderson community that will allow our scientists to continue pursuing cutting edge studies.
 The shared resource is led by Erik Cressman, M.D., Ph.D.(Director) and Dodge Baluya, Ph.D.
 (Manager).
 If interested in using any of the available instruments, please contact:

 Department of Diagnostic Imaging-Interventional Radiology